Rule 3 Periods, Time Factors and Substitutions

 e.
 When the play-clock count is interrupted by circumstances beyond the control of either team (without positive knowledge of game clock elapsed time), a new count shall be started and the game clock shall start per Rule 3-2-4b.

 f.
-The 40/25-second clock is not started when the game clock is running with fewer than 40 or 25 seconds, respectively, in a period.
-The play clock shall be set appropriately and continuously display this time (40 or 25 seconds) and hold.
+The 40/25-second play clock is started even if the game clock is running with fewer than 40 or 25 seconds, respectively, in a period.

 g.
 The game clock should not be stopped if the play clock is started in conflict with paragraph f above.